Approximate travel time from Portland: 30-60 minutes one-way (trip times vary based upon route and cargo volume)

 - General Stores

-Long Island, located 6 miles off the coast of Portland, is about 3 miles long and 1 mile wide.
+Long Island in Maine is located 6 miles off the coast of Portland, is about 3 miles long and 1 mile wide.
 Long Island is host to a winter population of 200 which can swell to over 1000 in the summer months.
 Many residents, summer and winter, work in the lobster industry.

 Like other Casco Bay islands, Long Island was originally inhabited by Native Americans until settlers arrived in the 1600’s.
 Colonel Ezekiel Cushing purchased the island in 1732 and is credited with being the first westerner to settle and build a house on Long Island.
 He died in 1765 and willed the island to his nine surviving children.
 Soon after, other settlers arrived to make a livelihood out of farming, fishing, and catching lobsters.